aslakknutsen/nodejs-ex/README.md

 Node.js sample app on OpenShift!
 -----------------

-Random change

-This example will serve a welcome page and the current hit count as stored in a database to [http://host:8080](http://host:8080).
+This hizzy will serve a welcome page and the current bash count as stored in the datacloud to [http://host:8080](http://host:8080).

 ### OpenShift setup ###